iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 Build Structure
 ===================================
 Correlation structures are the core of **DHG**.
-In this section, we introduce the basic construction methods of different structures and some structure transformation functions of them like: *reducing the high-order structrue to the low-order structure* and *promoting the low-order structure to the high-order structure.*
+In this section, we introduce the basic construction methods of different structures and some structure transformation functions of them like:

+- Reducing the high-order structrue to the low-order structure
+- Promoting the low-order structure to the high-order structure

 Low-Order Structures
 -----------------------

+Currently, DHG's low-order structures include simple graph, directed graph, and bipartite graph.
+In the future, we will add more low-order structures.

+.. _build_graph:

 Build Simple Graph
 +++++++++++++++++++++++